owntracks/recorder/README.md

 ![Recorder logo](assets/recorder-logo-192.png)

 The _OwnTracks Recorder_ is a lightweight program for storing and accessing location data published via MQTT (or HTTP) by the [OwnTracks](http://owntracks.org) apps.
 It is a compiled program which is easily to install and operate even on low-end hardware, and it doesn't require external an external database.
-It is also suited for you to record and store the data you publish via our [Hosted mode](http://owntracks.org/booklet/features/hosted/).

 ![Architecture of the Recorder](assets/ot-recorder.png)

 There are two main components: the _recorder_ obtains data via MQTT subscribes, stores the data in plain files and serve it via its built-in REST API, and the _ocat_ command-line utility reads stored data in a variety of formats.

 We developed the _recorder_ as a one-stop solution to storing location data published by our OwnTracks apps (iOS and Android) and retrieving this data.
 Our previous offerings (`m2s`, `o2s`/`Pista`) also work of course, but we believe the _recorder_ is best suited to most environments.
-As an aside, we use this in heavy production on our Hosted offering.

 ## `recorder`